IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Application-Architecture--Implementation-View.md

 The Document service is invoked by the course service and handles all logic related to displayable documents in the application.
 For the beginning, the main focus will be on handling PDF files.
-Later-on, other Document formats like .pptx or similar could be supported aswell.
+Later-on, other Document formats like .pptx or similar could be supported as well.

 The main functionality inside the service is the management of documents.
 For this, documents need to be created and stored, modified/replaced and deleted.